khajabakshi/dashapp-docker-aws_deployment/README.md

 * `dockerfile` - Name of the docker image we built.
 * `dashboard` - Name of the repository we created in AWS ECR

+We can now push the image to the repository.

+    docker push <ACCOUNT NUM>.dkr.ecr.<REGION>.amazonaws.com/dashboard